Agent Skills: Domain Review Before Implementation

 With subagent-driven-development

-CRITICAL: If you're using subagent-driven-development, you MUST add domain review as mandatory step.
+CRITICAL: If you're using subagent-driven-development, domain review of the PLAN is a mandatory gate before the first dispatch.

 For each task: